The Challenge: We get hooked and addicted to anything from chocolate to shopping.

 - volunteering at a local homeless shelter

-- sharing on a panel for those incarcerated from drug/alcohol-related offenses
+- sharing on a panel for those incarcerated for drug/alcohol-related offenses

 Research shows that service-oriented work is a highly useful intervention and, according to one study, “The intrinsic and extrinsic gratifications of the work may generate feelings of self-worth, self-efficacy, happiness, and satisfaction-aspects of positive mental health.”